Satisfactory Academic Progress

 Repeated courses are considered attempted hours and if the student received a passing grade, the repeated courses will also be considered completed courses.
 The most recent grade of a repeated course will be included in the GPA calculation.
-Undergraduate students may receive Title IV aid for only one repeat of a previously passed course.

 Remedial class(es) and ESL classes are not included in the quantitative and qualitative measures.

 Courses dropped prior to the term’s census date will not be considered in the SAP calculation.